 "Public speaking has always been a weakness of mine.
 I've asked my current supervisor to keep me in mind whenever there is an opportunity to address a group of people so I can work on making this one of my strengths."

-This is a very common interview question.
+This question is a common interview question.
 Tell the interviewer that you are the best person for the job and that you have qualities, skills, and the experience that set you apart from the competition.
 If leading a team is your strength, let the interviewer know and that you are someone who will make an excellent addition to the team.

 As a Drug and Alcohol Counselor you help addicts with both crisis and long-term management issues.
 You find immediate medical help and prevent a return to addiction on an ongoing basis.
 As a Drug and Alcohol Counselor you help your clients find housing, employment, medical help, and peer support through groups such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), and assist your clients in navigating public aid systems.
 Your day consists of interviews to assess clients addictions and mental health issues and work with the client to determine the best course of treatment.